 The union will include new conference space to expand KU's ability to host conferences and events.
 In addition to the event space, the facility will be the new home to Legal Services for Students, the Sexual Assault Prevention and Education Center, the Emily Taylor Center for Women and Gender Equity, a reflection space, a lactation room and a coffee shop/convenience store to provide sustenance and sundries to the KU community.

 A new parking garage will support additional parking demand in the Central District.
-The new garage is scheduled to open in 2017.
+The new garage opened in 2017.

 Central utility plant